coinevo/documents/docs/es/commands/README.md

 ### prioritisetransaction <txid> <dummy value> <fee delta>

 Accepts the transaction into mined blocks at a higher (or lower) priority.
 A higher fee is not actually paid, the algorithm for selecting transactions into a block (which is trying to maximize fees) considers the transaction as having paid a higher fee.
-Qtum-qt and qtumd return ìtrueî:
+Evo-qt and evod return ìtrueî:

 ```
 prioritisetransaction "01b347eb32bca5cde81444f6a6d4311f02ae3f3da25394e0f144fca525218dd" 0.0 10000